-Racing Santander have been banned from next season's Copa del Rey after boycotting the second leg of their quarter-final with Real Sociedad.
+Racing Santander banned from next year's Copa del Rey

 The Spanish third-tier side, who are in bankruptcy proceedings, trailed 3-1 from the first leg in Sociedad, but played less than 60 seconds of the return game at El Sardinero on Thursday.